haldiskin/.github/.github/ISSUE_TEMPLATE/bug_report.md

 - **P3:** Low priority, fix it as time permits or as re-prioritized
 - **P4:** Won't fix.
 Well hopefully we will it's just a very low priority.

-A clear and concise description of what the bug is.
+Prefix the title of this bug with the severity, ex: `P1: Admin login not working` along with a clear and concise description of what the bug is here.

 ## To Reproduce